 Many homeowners are being forced to make very difficult decisions about their living situation.
 With unemployment rates high‚ people are having to choose where and how to spend their money.
 Many are using credit cards as a stopgap measure to get by and the bills are piling up.

-One option that may be viable is a short sale in Los Angeles.
+One option that may be viable is a short sale in Woodland Hills.
 Since a large portion of homeowners are under water‚ meaning their mortgage is for more than the house is worth‚ a short sale may help.
 In a short sale‚ the homeowner finds a buyer and negotiates with the bank to ensure they won’t be liable for the difference between the sale price and what’s left owed on the mortgage.

 Many times‚ though‚ banks won’t agree to that because they can sell the house for close to the sale price at auction and still have the option of coming after a borrower for the difference‚ called a deficiency judgment.
 This can be devastating to a family that gets out from under a house that has plummeted in value.